sr99622/libonvif/README.md

 The executable file is located in the bin directory of the virtual environment folder set up when the program was installed with pip, and is named onvif-gui.exe.

-Use the 'Send to Desktop (create shortcut)' option of the drop down menu.
+Use the 'Send to -> Desktop (create shortcut)' option of the drop down menu.

-Once the icon is on the desktop, the icon can be changed to the onvif-gui.ico file found in the virtual environment folder under lib\site-packages\gui\resources
+Once the icon is on the desktop, the icon can be changed to the onvif-gui.ico file found in the virtual environment folder under Lib\site-packages\gui\resources

 </details>